Massive Results from an Online Thyroid Survey

 The most staggering statistic up there is the fact that 41% of thyroid patients have been experiencing their symptoms for 10 years or MORE!

-This is an unacceptable number because there are absolutely better treatments available which can help ease the symptoms of hypothyroidism dramatically.
+This is an unacceptable number because there are absolutely better treatments available that can help ease the symptoms of hypothyroidism dramatically.

 And these are therapies and medications that YOU as a thyroid patient will need to be aware of because you can’t count on your doctor to know them.